Positive feedback: Terminology

 The terms positive and negative were first applied to feedback before World War II.
 The idea of positive feedback was already current in the 1920s with the introduction of the regenerative circuit.

 Friis & Jensen (1924) described regeneration in a set of electronic amplifiers as a case where the "feed-back" action is positive in contrast to negative feed-back action, which they mention only in passing.
 Harold Stephen Black's classic 1934 paper first details the use of negative feedback in electronic amplifiers.
 According to Black:

-"Positive feed-back increases the gain of the amplifier, negative feed-back reduces it."
+"Positive feed-back increases the gain of the amplifier, negative feedback reduces it."

 According to Mindell (2002) confusion in the terms arose shortly after this:

 "...Friis and Jensen had made the same distinction Black used between 'positive feed-back' and 'negative feed-back', based not on the sign of the feedback itself but rather on its effect on the amplifier's gain.
 In contrast, Nyquist and Bode, when they built on Black's work, referred to negative feedback as that with the sign reversed.
 Black had trouble convincing others of the utility of his invention in part because confusion existed over basic matters of definition."

 These confusions, along with the everyday associations of positive with good and negative with bad, have led many systems theorists to propose alternative terms.
 For example, Donella Meadows prefers the terms reinforcing and balancing feedbacks.

 Examples and applications

 In electronics

 A vintage style regenerative radio receiver.
 Due to the controlled use of positive feedback, sufficient amplification can be derived from a single vacuum tube or valve (centre).

 Regenerative circuits were invented and patented in 1914 for the amplification and reception of very weak radio signals.
 Carefully controlled positive feedback around a single transistor amplifier can multiply its gain by 1,000 or more.
-Therefore, a signal can be amplified 20,000 or even 100,000 times in one stage, that would normally have a gain of only 20 to 50.
+Therefore, a signal can be amplified 20,000 or even 100,000 times in one stage, which would normally have a gain of only 20 to 50.
 The problem with regenerative amplifiers working at these very high gains is that they easily become unstable and start to oscillate.
 The radio operator has to be prepared to tweak the amount of feedback fairly continuously for good reception.
+Superregenerative receivers use even more gain.
 Modern radio receivers use the superheterodyne design, with many more amplification stages, but much more stable operation and no positive feedback.

 The oscillation that can break out in a regenerative radio circuit is used in electronic oscillators.
 By the use of tuned circuits or a piezoelectric crystal (commonly quartz), the signal that is amplified by the positive feedback remains linear and sinusoidal.
 There are several designs for such harmonic oscillators, including the Armstrong oscillator, Hartley oscillator, Colpitts oscillator, and the Wien bridge oscillator.
 They all use positive feedback to create oscillations.